WebAssembly/spec/proposals/js-string-builtins/Overview.md

 There are no JS builtins available to get a UTF-8 or WTF-8 view of a JS String.

-One option would be to specify wasm builtins in term of the Web TextEncoder and TextDecoder interfaces.
+One option would be to specify wasm builtins in terms of the Web TextEncoder and TextDecoder interfaces.
 But this is probably a 'layering' violation, and is not clear what this means on JS runtimes outside the web.

 Another option around this would be to directly refer to the UTF-8/WTF-8 specs in the JS-API and write out the algorithms we need.
 However, this probably violates the goal of not creating a new String API.